scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

 A dull sheen covers your body, hiding your presence.
-Target up to 5 creatures and make a spellcasting roll, adding 1 Terrible die for every creature targeted.
+Targeting up to 5 creatures, make a spellcasting roll, adding 1 terrible die for every creature.
 On success you are concealed for the duration.
-Strangers passing you on the street have trouble remembering you, not being able to recall details such as race, gender, or appearance.
-As long as you are undetected by a creature, you gain 1 superior die for all stealth checks against that creature, adding a superior die for every critical rolled.
+Creatures that don't know you have trouble remembering you after you pass, not being able to recall details such as race, gender, or appearance.
+As long as you are undetected by a creature you gain 1 superior die for all stealth checks, adding a superior die for every critical rolled.
 Concealment ends after taking a hostile action against another creature.

 Add an enhanced die for every level above 1st.